toramanemre/eyewitness-docker/README.md

-# eyewitness-ubuntu
+# eyewitness-docker
-Ubuntu Docker EyeWitness Container
+An EyeWitness Docker Container leveraging Ubuntu

 Objective: To have a docker container encapsulating EyeWitness for easy portability and usage.